The truth about ticks in Colorado

 Steps for preventing tick bites and tick-borne diseases

-Ticks live along forest edges, preferring to stay at the tops of plants or the tips of grasses so they can easily latch onto whoever or whatever passes near.
+Ticks live along forest edges, preferring to stay at the tops of plants or the tips of grasses so they can easily latch onto whomever or whatever passes near them.
 They can sense body heat, carbon dioxide, body odor and vibrations.

 “As soon as you’re home, throw your clothes in the dryer on high heat for 20 minutes to dislodge or kill any ticks,” Fegley said.
 “Shower and do a tick check, starting with your scalp and working your way down to check all the crevices of the body.”